droideck/hacker_rank/README.md

-# hacker_rank
-Solutions to Hacker Rank challenges
+# Hacker Rank solutions by droideck